RazeLighter777/carve/README.md

 ## Notes

 - **Persistence:** Redis is used for all data storage.
 By default, persistence is disabled for testing.
 AOF and backup configuration will be added soon.
-- **Authentication:** Only OIDC is supported right now.
-More authentication methods are planned.
+- **Authentication:** OIDC and local user/password supported.
+OIDC is only tested with authentik right now, may or may not work with other applications.
 - **Challenges:** Only a few dummy challenges are included.
 Add more by creating Ansible playbooks.
-- **Competition Automation:** Future updates will improve Ansible integration for automatic and modular playbook execution.
+- **Competition Automation:** Future updates will improve Ansible integration for automatic and modular playbook creation.
 - **Scalability:** Currently runs with Docker Compose (single host).
 Helm charts for Kubernetes are planned for horizontal scaling.
 - **Documentation:** More detailed docs for configuration and usage are coming soon.